ps4star/FSE/ref.md

 NOTE: Do not use "=" when assigning values to consts.

 ### const
-###### Other Names: c, constant, def, define, defconst, shortcut, replace, flag, defineflag, %define, %def
+###### Other Names: define
 Defines an internal constant (can also be used for flags).
 ```
-const %(const name) (value)
+const @(const name) (value)
 ```
-The "%" here is necessary, otherwise the compiler will error (it also must be included in all const references). (value) can be literally any arbitrary type of data (string, hex int, whatever).
-This works exactly as const does in JavaScript, or any other language that supports them.
+Note the "@" before (const name).
+It can actually be %, $, #, @, or !, it's up to your preference.
+You must include one of these chars at the start of your const name, or the compiler will pitch a fit (this character must also must be included in all references to the const post-definition). (value) can be literally any arbitrary type of data (string, hex int, whatever).
+Const here works exactly as const does in JavaScript, or any other language that supports them.
 They simply replace the instances where they are referenced with their defined value via the JavaScript String.replace() method.
-Note that this does mean literally ANY reference to %(const name) will be replaced, even if it's unintentional, such as in the middle of a string literal, so be careful about using the "%" symbol if you're not trying to reference a constant.
+Note that this does mean literally ANY reference to @(const name) will be replaced, even if it's unintentional, such as in the middle of a string literal, so be careful about using special chars if you're not trying to reference a const.
 Obviously, constants are not included in XSE output.
-They can also be used to define flag names.
-To do this, simply make (value) a hex pointer to the desired flag.
-Then, when you call setflag, simply use the const name rather than the pointer.